DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

+##

+**Topics to cover and ideas**

+ - What is your personal brand
+ - What is your online avatar (how do you want people to think about you)
+ - How can you be found
+ - Who are you
+ - What do you represent
+ - What is your voice
+ - Follow up (remember how busy the others are, so keep following up)
+ - how can you be found
+ - SEO optimise your name and your published research

+ - use GA and Google Data Studio
+    - Data analytics
+ - get a domain name for your blog or site
+    - host a hugo based site on S3 buckets (add https)

 ## Blogs

 **Topics to cover and ideas**

  - Workpress, medium, Blogger
  - find your voice
- - hard part are the first 50
+ - hard part are the first 50 blog posts
  - it is really hard to write
  - view it as an exercise
  - any feedback is healthy
- - amazing feeling when one post gain traction (and it referenced in sites like redit&#39;
+ - amazing feeling when one post gain traction (and it referenced in sites like redit)
  - comments are gold (get rid of any kind of spam or link-bait in comments)
- - use you blog to ask questions (with data behind your question and the paths you have tried)
+ - use your blog to ask questions (with data behind your question and the paths you have tried)
+    - don&#39;t worry about how rusty and rough they are, what matter is that you have started to publish
+    - it is your blog and you are learning
  - write about things you are doing on the day-to-day. explain your path and personal stories about making it to work
  - write for your future self
- - key concept: &#34;answer questions made to you with a blog&#34; (great way to write good/relevant content and scale your time (specially important when you get asked the same question by multiple people/coleagues))
+ - key concept: &#34;answer questions made to you with a blog&#34; (great way to write good/relevant content and scale your time (specially important when you get asked the same question by multiple people/colleagues))
+    - i.e. when somebody asks you a question, write a blog post with the answer and send them the link to it

  - Blog titles are very important (since they help with SEO a lot)